-In March 2018, we entered into an asset purchase agreement with our affiliate, NG&E, pursuant to which we agreed to acquire up to 50,000 RCEs for a cash purchase price of \$250 for each RCE, or up to \$12.5 million in the aggregate.
+In March 2018, we entered into an asset purchase agreement with an affiliate pursuant to which we agreed to acquire up to 50,000 RCEs for a cash purchase price of \$250 for each RCE, or up to \$12.5 million in the aggregate.
 These customers began transferring after April 1, 2018 and are located in 24 markets in 8 states.
-For the year ended December 31, 2018, we paid NG&E \$8.8 million under the terms of the purchase agreement for approximately 35,000 RCEs.
-We do not anticipate any additional customer transfers or consideration will be paid on this transaction.
-The acquisition was treated as a transfer of assets between entities under common control, and accordingly, the assets were recorded at NG&E's historical value at the date of transfer, which was \$1.7 million.
+For the year ended December 31, 2018, we paid \$8.8 million under the terms of the purchase agreement for approximately 35,000 RCEs.
+No additional customer transfers or consideration will be paid on this transaction.
+The acquisition was treated as a transfer of assets between entities under common control, and accordingly, the assets were recorded at our affiliate's historical value at the date of transfer, which was \$1.7 million.
 The transaction resulted in \$7.1 million recorded in equity as a net distribution to affiliate as of December 31, 2018.
-Of the \$8.8 million paid to NG&E, \$1.7 million was an investing cash outflow and remaining \$7.1 million was deemed a distribution to our non-controlling interest and classified as financing activity.
+Of the \$8.8 million paid to our affiliate, \$1.7 million was an investing cash outflow, and the remaining \$7.1 million was deemed a distribution to our non-controlling interest and classified as financing activity.